oracle-livelabs/adb/shared/adb-ai-web-app/integrate-genai/integrate-genai.md

 >**Note:** the MOVIESTREAM user was created as part of the setup and tables were created in that schema.
 Moviestream password can be found going to **Developer Services** from the hamburger menu -> **Resource Manager** -> **Stacks** -> selecting the stack we created, **Deploy-ChatDB-Autonomous-Database...** -> select the job we created, **ormjob2024117214431** -> then select **Outputs** under Resources.

-- Location of where to find the
+- Reference location of where to find the credentials:

     ![Moviestream password](./images/moviestream-pw.png "")